Xavier vs. Pittsburgh Predictions & Picks - NCAA Tournament Second Round

 Xavier Performance Insights

-- The Musketeers have a +255 scoring differential, topping opponents by 7.2 points per game.
-They're putting up 81.1 points per game to rank 12th in college basketball and are giving up 73.9 per contest to rank 290th in college basketball.
+- The Musketeers average 81.1 points per game (12th in college basketball) while giving up 73.9 per contest (290th in college basketball).
+They have a +255 scoring differential overall and outscore opponents by 7.2 points per game.

-- The 34.8 rebounds per game Xavier averages rank 34th in the nation, and are 5.8 more than the 29 its opponents collect per outing.
+- The 34.8 rebounds per game Xavier averages rank 34th in the nation, and are 5.8 more than the 29 its opponents pull down per outing.

-- Xavier knocks down 7.4 three-pointers per game (181st in college basketball), while its opponents have made 7.5 on average.
+- Xavier knocks down 7.4 three-pointers per game (181st in college basketball) at a 39.1% rate (fourth-best in college basketball), compared to the 7.5 its opponents make while shooting 35.6% from deep.

 - The Musketeers rank 17th in college basketball with 101.2 points scored per 100 possessions, and 196th in college basketball defensively with 92.1 points conceded per 100 possessions.